opentensor/bittensor/contrib/CONTRIBUTING.md

 *Before* creating the PR:
 1. Read the [development workflow](./DEVELOPMENT_WORKFLOW.md) defined for this repository to understand our workflow.
-2. Ensure your PR meets the criteria stated in the 'Pull Request Philosophy' section.
+2. Ensure your PR meets the criteria stated in the [Pull Request Philosophy](#pull-request-philosophy) section.
 3. Include relevant tests for any fixed bugs or new features as stated in the [testing guide](./TESTING.md).
 4. Follow all instructions in [the template](../.github/pull_request_template.md) to create the PR.
 5. Ensure your commit messages are clear and concise.
 Include the issue number if applicable.